ASFOpenSARlab/opensarlab-docs/dev-guides/container/conda_environments.md

 # Creating Conda Environments
-There are a few options for creating conda environments in OpenSARLab.
+There are a few options for creating conda environments in OpenScienceLab.
 Each option come with benefits and drawbacks.

 ---